LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 The strange piece in the middle returns a empty list when getenv returns a null string.
 Otherwise you would get a singleton containing an empty list from ("," vs x).

+This same line is included in mserve\_np.q itself, to allow it to use plugins.

 ### Adaptations in servant.q